cloud-66-internal/help.cloud66.com/_maestro/references/nginx.md

 ## Customize your Nginx configuration

 Cloud 66 makes it easy for you to customize your Nginx configuration.
-From your stack detail page, access your web server group page (eg. _Rails server_) and click _Customize Nginx_ in the right sidebar.
+From your application overview page, access your web server group page (eg. _Rails server_) and click _Customize Nginx_ in the right sidebar.
 Follow the [CustomConfig instructions](/{{page.collection}}/tutorials/custom-config.html) to customize the configuration.

-Editing and committing your Nginx CustomConfig will perform the following steps on **every web server in your stack**, one by one, sequentially:
+Editing and committing your Nginx CustomConfig will perform the following steps on **every web server in your application**, one by one, sequentially:

 *   Check your template for Liquid syntax errors
-*   Determine the correct Passenger path (Passenger stacks only)
-*   Check the version of your Passenger, and determine if Nginx needs to use a Ruby shell wrapper
 *   Count the number of cores on the server
 *   Compile the Nginx configuration based on the information from the server
 *   Upload the configuration to the server
 *   Reload Nginx

 Reloading Nginx does not interrupt the serving of traffic.
 This process will be stopped if an error is encountered.
-For example, if you have 3 web servers in your stack, if the first server fails to be updated, the process will be halted for the other 2 servers to avoid complete service diruption.
+For example, if you have 3 web servers in your application, if the first server fails to be updated, the process will be halted for the other 2 servers to avoid complete service diruption.

 ### Warning